IPCC-WG1/Chapter-2_Fig15/readme for code figure 2_15_b.txt

 # --------------------------------------------------------------------------------------------------------------------
 #
 # - Code functionality: trendmap_gpcc25_v2020_19012019.m: This code calculates the trends in precipitation for the period 1901-2019 using OLS regression with significance assessed following AR(1) adjustment after Santer et al. (2008)
 # - Input data: NetCDF file of gridded global precipitation from GPCC V2020 dataset.
-The file can be accessed at: *Link to CEDA catalogue*
+The file can be accessed at: https://catalogue.ceda.ac.uk/uuid/70276cf6b04e4b638b4fe9b37f7651dd
 # - Output variables: The code plots figure 2.15 panel b as in the report
 #
 # ----------------------------------------------------------------------------------------------------